KMK-ONLINE/stapler/README.md

 *   **ACL**: This is a string/array that should be one of the canned access policies that S3 provides (private, public-read, public-read-write, authenticated-read, bucket-owner-read, bucket-owner-full-control).
 The default for Stapler is public-read.
 An associative array (style => permission) may be passed to specify permissions on a per style basis.
 *   **scheme**: The protocol for the URLs generated to your S3 assets.
 Can be either 'http' or 'https'.
 Defaults to 'http' when your ACL is 'public-read' (the default) and 'https' when your ACL is anything else.
 *   **region**: The region name of your bucket (e.g. 'us-east-1', 'us-west-1', 'us-west-2', 'eu-west-1').
 Determines the base url where your objects are stored at (e.g a region of us-west-2 has a base url of s3-us-west-2.amazonaws.com).
 The default value for this field is an empty (US Standard *).
 You can go [here](http://docs.aws.amazon.com/general/latest/gr/rande.html#s3_region) for a more complete list/explanation of regions.
+*   **assume_bucket_exists**: This setting controls whether Stapler queries S3 to check if the bucket exists or not.
+If you know for sure that the bucket exists, then setting this setting to true will reduce latency and also help save costs.

 Default values:
 *   **path**: ':attachment/:id/:style/:filename'